Germanwings probe seeks 'clearer rules' on pilots' mental health

 The report also recommended regular analysis of pilots to check for "psychological or psychiatric problems".

-In the fateful flight on March 24, 2015, Lubitz locked the pilot out of the cockpit of the Airbus 320 operated by Germanwings, the budget airline subsidiary of Lufthansa.
+The Airbus 320 was operated by Germanwings, the budget airline subsidiary of Lufthansa.

 Ten minutes later, the jet ploughed into an Alpine mountain, killing all 144 passengers and six crew.